fs714/dr-controller/drcontroller/db/README.md

 # The DB operations module
 ##There are five files.
-    * 'db_Dao.py' is the DB operation API.
+    * 'db_Dao.py' is the DB operation API ,includeing DRGlanceDao, DRNovaDao,DRNeutronDao, DRNeutronSubnetDao, DRNeutronPortDao.
-    * 'models.py' defines the ORM between Objects and Models, including DRGlance, DRNova, DRNeutron, DRNeutronSubnet.
+    * 'models.py' defines the ORM between Objects and Models, including DRGlance, DRNova, DRNeutron, DRNeutronSubnet, DRNeutronPort.
     * 'db_test.py' is the a simple DB operations test.
     * 'init_db.py' is used to initial the DB 'dr'.
     * 'drop_db.py' is used to delete all tables of DB 'dr'